 The public classes are a course of six classes for first-time mothers and their partners, or a

-refresher class for mothers who have already had a baby.
+refresher class for those who have already had a baby.

 The first class is booked at your booking visit and is for mums-to- be only.
 For the next

 classes partners are encouraged to attend.
 The dates for those classes will be posted to you

 Four classes are given by the parent education midwife, and three by the Physiotherapy Department with input from dieticians and social work.

 Private classes are held on Saturdays.
 There are two classes, one given by the midwives and

 To book a private class, please phone 087 661 9233.

 The remaining five classes are booked after you attend the first class and will start around ten weeks before your baby is due.
 In the hospital, classes are held during the day, and last for up to two hours.
 If your partner is unable to attend, a friend or relative is welcome to come with you.

 Topics covered in the parent education classes include:

 - Posture and prevention of back pain